wimpysworld/deb-get/README.md

 prettylist
 	markdown formatted list the packages available via deb-get.
 Use this to update README.md

+cvslist
+	csv formatted list the packages available via deb-get.
+Use this with 3rd party wrappers.

 cache
 	list the contents of the deb-get cache (/var/cache/deb-get)